Call for Projects

 Submission deadline for stage 1: Project outline

-(Online-) pitch of project outlines
+(Online-) pitch & community rating of project outlines in Hechingen

 Decision about funded projects